secretstartups/handbook/content/handbook/business-technology/pmo/pmo-governance.md

 - Confirm that full scope is documented prior to go-live and reconciled with implemented functionality.
 - Ensure there is documentation that UAT was complete and sign-off on the UAT by business stakeholders established in the core team.
 This UAT sign-off should be reviewed by the steering committee and signed off as well prior to go-live.
 - Testing over key processes, reports, and ensuring business needs will be met by the system (and how).
-- When known issues are identified during UAT or prior to go-live they should be documented and the resolution/remediation tracked.
-Ideally, they would all be resolved prior to go-live, but if there are some exceptional situations, audit would look for documentation/review/some sort of approval that the program team is okay to go-live with the open issues and the plan to resolve after go-live.
-If these issues were audit-tested supporting evidence would look for tracking prior to go-live and resolution after go-live for all identified issues.
+- When known issues are identified during UAT or prior to go-live, they need to be documented and issue resolution/remediation needs to be tracked.
+All critical and high risk issues that impact security and functionality of the system need to be resolved before go-live.
+However, if there are exceptional situations, a workaround plan needs to be identified, documented, and approved by the Business, IT leads, and the steering committee before go-live.
+All open issues before go-live need to be documented, tracked, and resolved post go-live, and resolution documentation needs to be retained.
 - Final approval for business go-live is captured.
 Approvals from technical owners and business owners at appropriate levels (e.g. does this warrant CFO sign-off vs. Manager sign-off).

 ##### SDLC Approvals